SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

     current status of instances in the transactional buffer which includes unsaved modifications on instances.
-If an instance is not yet available in the transactional buffer, the currently persisted data set is automatically read into the transactional buffer.
+If an instance is not yet available in the transactional buffer, the currently persisted data set is (automatically - in case of a managed scenario) read into the transactional buffer.
 -   Note that read operations are always implicitly enabled for each entity listed in a BDEF, i. e. there is no extra definition in the BDEF in contrast to, for example, create or update.